-Version: Date: Summary of Changes: V4 24 April 2024 Change to Remuneration Committee and Standing Financial Instructions to reflect the changes.
-V2 30 June 2023 Changes to Clinical Governance and Quality Improvement Committee Terms of Reference following Board Approval, Appendix 3.2 - committee name to CGC, and addition of two annual reports to item 6.3.6- Medical Staff Revalidation and Appraisal and IR(M)ER Advisory Group.
+Version: Date: Summary of Changes: V2 30 Ju 30 June 2023 Changes to Clinical Governance and Quality Improvement Committee Terms of Reference following Board Approval, Appendix 3.2 - committee name to CGC, and addition of two annual reports to item 6.3.6- Medical Staff Revalidation and Appraisal and IR(M)ER Advisory Group.
 'Clinical' added at 6.1.2.
 Minor typo/title changes to the Scheme of Delegation made under delegated authority to the Board Secretary.
 Section 5 - Scheme of Delegation arising from the SFIs, Awarding Contracts as per SFI 9.03 and contract extensions, Procurement Strategy and Professional Advice.
 And Section 8: Non Pay Expenditure.
-Approved Alternate Officer amended to Head of Governance and Sustainable Procurement.
-Healthcare Associated Infections (HAI) Lead added to table 3.3, pg 6.
-'Clinical' removed from Director of Nursing Responsibilities - Quality Improvement, Pg 23.